Table of Contents

 • 2.
 Spanish Phrasebook

 If you are not a Spanish speaker, it’s always handy to have a Latin American Spanish phrasebook with you.
-Whether you’re dealing with booking buses and hotels or just asking for help in a supermarket, a phrasebook will help you interact with the locals and ensure your trip goes much more smoothly!
+Whether you’re dealing with booking buses and hotels or just asking for help in a supermarket, a phrasebook will help you interact with the locals through basic phrases and ensure your trip goes much more smoothly!

 Spanish Phrasebook